cjripple/DH110-SEM1F/assignment01/README.md

 The logo on the top left of the navigation bar is not clickable, making it counterintuitive for users to return home.

-> * *Suggestion: Like the vast majority of websites, add a link to the CJC Banner on the navigation menu that takes users back to the home page. *
+> * *Suggestion: Like the vast majority of websites, add a link to the CJC Banner on the navigation menu that takes users back to the home page.*

 The search option is only on the home page, making it difficult for users to find the search option once they start exploring the page.

-> * *Suggestion: Include the search option in the navigation menu of all web pages. *
+> * *Suggestion: Include the search option in the navigation menu of all web pages.*

 Other than that, the content and layout of the content on the website is simple and easy for a user to navigate.

 #### Severity Rating for Heuristic #3 - 2
+<a name="4"></a>
 ### #4 - Consistency and standards

 As mentioned above, going with the standard method to return home in the navigation menu is very important (see above).
 However, there are all sorts of issues with consistency of the Navigation Bar.